M87K452b/mnist-image-classification/README.md

   -run image_classifier.ipynb using jupyter notebook.

 ### What I learned
-* **Categorical image classification of images using MNIST hand written digit dataset, tensorflow and keras.
+* **Categorical image classification of images using MNIST hand written digit dataset,tensorflow and keras.**
 * **Setting up convolutional neural networks in tensorflow and general image classification.**